Murders of Jacqueline Ansell-Lamb and Barbara Mayo: Murders

-Ansell-Lamb
+Jacqueline Susan Ansell-Lamb

 Jacqueline "Jacqi" Ansell-Lamb was an 18-year-old secretary who worked in Manchester, and who was described as "very much a 60s teenager".
-On the weekend of 7–8 March 1970, she had spent time collecting belongings from her old house in London, and had attended a party in Earl's Court, where she met a young man.
+On the weekend of 7–8 March 1970, she had spent time collecting belongings from her old house in London and had attended a party in Earl's Court, where she met a young man.
 On Sunday, 8 March 1970, she attempted to hitch-hike back to Manchester from London.
 She had been given a lift by the man she had met at Earl's Court to one of the slip roads of the M1 motorway in London, where she intended to hitch a lift northwards.
 She then shared a lift with another man 50 miles up the M1 to Buckinghamshire.
-How she travelled further north from there wasn't known.
-Ansell-Lamb was reported missing on 9 March when she didn't turn up in Manchester.
+How she travelled further north from there was not known.
+Ansell-Lamb was reported missing on 9 March when she did not turn up in Manchester.
 On the day she disappeared, she was wearing a blonde wig, false eyelashes, a dark blue coat and maroon shoes.
-She was carrying a Japan Airlines bag, because the initials of the company were the same as hers.
+She was carrying a Japan Airlines bag because the initials of the company were the same as hers.

 The last place Ansell-Lamb was positively seen was at a transport café named the Opera Café at High Legh, just off Junction 20 of the M6 motorway near Warrington in Cheshire.
-Between 9pm and 10pm she was seen in the café in the company of a man.
+Between 9 pm and 10 pm she was seen in the café in the company of a man.
 A number of witnesses sighted her there including a chef, Delia Brown, who said that a man came through the door, went up to Ansell-Lamb and then came to order two coffees.
 Brown said that she then saw him sitting with her talking.
 The man was described as smartly dressed in "business-like" clothing.
 The pair left together and she got into the man's car.
 It is believed the car may have been a white Jaguar.
 A final unconfirmed sighting of Ansell-Lamb put her thumbing for a lift on the A556 road, one mile from where her body was found.

 On 14 March, the partially clothed body of Ansell-Lamb was found by a ten-year-old boy and his father as they walked through woodland in Mere, Cheshire, just off the M6 motorway, near the café she was last seen at.
 She had been sexually assaulted and strangled.
 Her body had been posed.
 She had bruises and cuts on her neck and face which indicated she had fought with her attacker.